status-im/nimbus-eth2/docs/the_nimbus_book/src/metrics-pretty-pictures.md

     Metrics are by default only accessible from the same machine as the beacon node is running on.
     To fetch metrics from a remote machine, an SSH tunnel is recommended.

+TODO: Create a reference page with all metrics for each of the products (beacon node and validator client)

 The metrics server offers one snapshot in time of the state of the beacon node.
 Metrics, however, are at their most useful when collected over time — for this, we'll need to set up two more pieces of software: Prometheus and Grafana.